 - Size – Contains the cell range of the objects’ numeric values.

 - Color – If a fourth column is present in the data, this field will refer to the cell range of the numeric values that represent the color of the rectangular boxes.

-This section makes changes in the visual appearance of your chart.
+This section makes changes to the visual appearance of the tree map chart.

 - Chart style – In this section, you can modify the background color, border color, and font of your tree map chart.